Cotgrave: Amenities

 There is a shopping parade called the Precinct, built at the same time as the large housing estates were developed, with a Co-op, a library, fish and chip shop, Chinese and kebab take-aways, other retailers, and a medical centre.
 This was regenerated in 2017–2020, with the demolition of several old buildings, the erection of new facades on some shops, and construction of a multi-service centre that now holds the library, medical practice, pharmacy and police station, as well as office space.
 A new children's play area, an expanded car parking area and new landscaping were also added.
 Development continues in 2020.

 The Church of England church is All Saints, on Plumtree Road.
 There is also has a Methodist chapel, dating from 1802 and a Roman Catholic church, (Our Lady of Grace).
 The Cross is a booklet produced monthly by the Anglican church.

 Near the parish church is a small Sainsbury's Local store, and adjacent to that, The Pig and Pudding café.
 The leisure centre has a large swimming pool, gymnasium and sports hall with playing fields.
 There are two allotment areas, off Burrhill and Forest Close, and Cotgrave Community Gardens, a community led project that is run by volunteers to grow fruit and vegetables.

 There are two primary schools: Cotgrave Candleby Lane School and Cotgrave Church of England (Aided) Primary School.
 The latter first opened in 1720, and moved to the present building, built by Earl Manvers, in 1863.
 Another school, Ash Lea School, is a day, community Special School for pupils between the ages of three and nineteen who experience complex learning difficulties.

 Nearby is Cotgrave Futures, with Sure Start and meeting facilities.
-There are two pubs: the Manvers Arms, named after the Manvers family, which owned much of the land in the area, and the Rose and Crown'(currently closed)' towards the north of the village.
+There are two pubs: the Manvers Arms, named after the Manvers family, which owned much of the land in the area, and the Rose and Crown towards the north of the village.
 A third pub, the Black Diamond, was built in the early 1980s but closed in 2006, demolished and replaced with housing, known as Diamond Cottages.

+Media

+In terms of television, the town is served by BBC East Midlands Today and ITV News Central (East).